HanoverStatsLabs/resources/labs/Lab5Instructions.md

 - Press Tab to go to the next field --- it should auto-complete the directory name.
 Change it, if you want, to `lab_5_yourname`.
 - Make sure the parent directory is the folder where you want to keep your projects for this class.
 - Click `Create Project`.
-- Your Files pane should now show the files, in particular a file titled `Lab5Report.Rmd`. **Click the file name** to edit the file, and then **run all the R code chunks**: Run > Run A
+- Your Files pane should now show the files, in particular a file titled `Lab5Report.Rmd`. **Click the file name** to edit the file, and then **run all the R code chunks**: Run > Run All.
-- **Edit the header section** to add your own title, name, and date.ll.
+- **Edit the header section** to add your own title, name, and date.
 - Recall that we will mostly be editing this report file rather than working directly in the console.
 You may want to make the report window larger than the console window.

 ## Import and View Dataset

 - In your R Markdown report, make a new R code chunk below the existing chunks.
 In the new chunk, use the `data` command (see Lab 1, for example) to load the dataset named `brfss`; **run this chunk**.
 - Use the `View` command *in the console* to see the data in the Preview window.  **Note**:  Do not put the `View` command in an R chunk, it will prevent your report from knitting/compiling.
 Similarly, the `?` command should not be put into your R Markdown report.
-- You should see that the data has 24 variables and 10,0000 rows.
+- You should see that the data has 24 variables and 100,000 rows.
 - Use the `?` command *in the console* to view information about the brfss data file (the "codebook"):  `?brfss`

 ## Statistical Investigations